-HB 1638 (85th Legislature, Regular Session), as codified in Texas Education Code, Section 28.009 (b-1) and (b-2), requires the Texas Higher Education Coordinating Board and the Texas Education A to collaboratively develop statewide goals for dual credit programs in Texas.
-These goals provide guidance to institutions of higher education and independent school districts on components that must be in place to ensure quality dual credit programs are provided to Texas high school students.
+HB 1638 (85th Legislature, Regular Session), as codified in Texas Education Code, Section 28.009 (b-1) and (b-2), requires the THECB and the TEA to collaboratively develop statewide goals for dual credit programs in Texas.
+These goals provide guidance to institutions of higher education and independent HOME SCHOOLs on components that must be in place to ensure quality dual credit programs are provided to Texas high school students.
 These statewide goals address enrollment in and acceleration through postsecondary education, performance in college-level coursework, and strong academic advising.

-COLLEGE DISTRICT will work in collaboration with SCHOOL DISTRICT to plan and offer outreach efforts including sessions for students and parents that provides information on the benefits, costs, funding, and enrollment policies of dual credit.
+COLLEGE DISTRICT will work in collaboration with HOME SCHOOL to plan and offer outreach efforts including sessions for students and parents that provides information on the benefits, costs, funding, and enrollment policies of dual credit.